jadbin/serlist/README.rst

 Overview
 ========

-SERList is used to scrap the information from a search engine results page including:
+SERList is used to scrape the information from a search engine results page including:

 - title
 - link